 There is a reason they have those guidelines in place and it takes a lot of confidence (or audacity) in your own research skills to believe that your interpretation of the evidence is better than these organisations.

-There is a wealth of research out on this topic, but due to the variables involved it is hard to make a clear conclusion, which is part of why I’m choosing not to discuss the research here.
+There is a wealth of research out on this topic, but due to the variables involved it is hard to make a clear conclusion, which is part of why I’m choosing not to discuss the research here as I think that should be a separate article by itself.
 Healthy user bias can mask what is really going on.
 For example, people who eat red meat are also more likely to partake in behaviours with negative effects on health, whereas those who follow plant-based diets tend to do the opposite.

-With that being said, I still stand in the camp of caution and wouldn’t take red meat intake to an extreme.
+With that being said, while I believe I am more comfortable with higher intakes of red meat than most dietitians, I still stand in the camp of caution and wouldn’t take red meat intake to an extreme.

 Staying on a Low-Fodmap Diet Indefinitely Isn’t Ideal for Gut-Health